 If you didn’t score high in JAMB, the best decision to take is to buy JAMB change-of-course form and change the course you initially applied for to a less competitive one.

-This way, you will be able to gain admission with your low JAMB score.
+This way, you will gain admission with your low JAMB score.

 Less competitive courses to study in Nigerian universities includes: